Can I Be 3 Months Pregnant And Still Test Negative? | Essential Insights

 What are the reasons for low hCG levels during pregnancy?

 Low hCG levels during pregnancy can arise from several factors.
 Ectopic pregnancies, where the embryo implants outside the uterus, often result in slower increases of hCG.
-Certain medical conditions like ovarian cysts or molar pregnancies can also disrupt normal hormone production.
+Certain medical conditions like molar pregnancies or gestational trophoblastic disease can also disrupt normal hormone production.

 Moreover, hormonal imbalances or irregular menstrual cycles can complicate accurate assessments of pregnancy status.
 Understanding these variables is crucial for interpreting test results and recognizing potential health concerns.